-This calendar includes all major actions for which the Election Code prescribes a specific date or deadline for performance, but it does not include actions for which the beginning date for performance can vary from one city to another (for example, preparation of voting equipment and forms).
-Each city secretary should use the chart in §1.62 of the Texas Municipal Election Law Manual (6th edition) [abbreviated as M] together with this calendar to fill in those dates on the city secretary's personal election calendar.
-The city secretary's personal calendar should reflect dates that the city secretary prefers in place of the discretionary dates recommended in this calendar.
+This calendar includes all major actions for which the Election Code prescribes a specific deadline, but this calendar does not include actions that can vary from one city to another (for example, preparation of voting equipment and forms).
+Each city secretary should use the chart in §1.62 of the Texas Municipal Election Law Manual (6th edition) [abbreviated as M or Elections Manual] together with this calendar to fill in those dates on the city secretary's personal election calendar.
+Always verify the latest version of the calendar on the TMCA's website (under "publications").